ohata-toast/kms/en/api-guide-v1.0.md

 | keyVersion | Number | Symmetric key version applied to process API request |

 ### Sign with Asymmetric Keys
 The asymmetric key created at Secure Key Manager is used to sign data.
-Users can deliver 4KB or smaller text data and sign with asymmetric key saved at Secure Key Manager.
+Users can deliver 245 Byte or smaller text data and sign with asymmetric key saved at Secure Key Manager.
 ```
 POST https://api-keymanager.cloud.toast.com/keymanager/v1.0/appkey/{appkey}/asymmetric-keys/{keyid}/sign
 ```